mushon/nibal/en.md

 {.meta}
 [](svg/#ceasefire_hope.svg/-0.25,0.55,2.15/+@vimeo-1141082583 "Video from the internet, used under Section 27a") [](bg:blank)
-Living under the pressure of the Israeli blockade and airstrikes, tensions in the marriage resurfaced.
+Under the pressure of the Israeli blockade and airstrikes, tensions in the marriage resurfaced.

 {.meta}